pooyavahidi/content/ai/neural_networks.md

 ![](images/neural_network_structure.png)

 **Neurons**:<br>
 Think of a neuron as a simple function that takes some inputs, does some calculations and produces an output.
-Neurons sometimes called **nodes** or **units**.
+Neurons are also called **nodes** or **units**.

 Inspired by the human brain neurons, the following terms are used in neural networks, where a neuron is a computational unit and generate an activation which send down to the other downstream neurons.
 - **Activation Unit**: A neuron.
 - **Activation**: The output of a neuron denoted as $a$.
 It also called _activation value_ or _activation output_.
+In some text, it's also denoted as $h$.
 - **Activation Function**: The internal function of a neuron that calculates the output of the neuron.
+The activation function is denoted as $g$.

-All the inputs to a neuron are multiplied by some weights (parameters of the neuron), summed up to calculate the _logit_ of the neuron, and then passed through an **activation function** to produce the output of the neuron.
+All the inputs to a neuron are multiplied by some weights (parameters of the neuron), summed up to calculate the **Linear Transformation** of the neuron, and then passed through an **activation function** to produce the output of the neuron.